 When I first heard the track a year or so ago, it caught my attention, but it was not until the third or fourth time that I heard it that I recognized the wisdom it imparted.
 We take for granted the warmth and assistance in vitamin D creation that big gas ball in the sky gives us, but do not always take care to protect ourselves from it.
 Likewise, we know we should take care of ourselves, be kind to others, and save our money, but these do not always happen, either.

-Dr. SoS always things it is humorously clever when I come up with my own lyrics when I cannot remember the words to a song.
+Dr. SoS always thinks it is humorously clever when I come up with my own lyrics when I cannot remember the words to a song.
 When it comes to Wear Sunscreen, these would be my lyrics.

 Ladies and Gentlemen, Save Your Money!